mah0x211/lua-testcase/README.md

   --checkall    any file with a `.lua` extension will be evaluated as a test file.
 ```

+### Assertion module

+The original assert function will be renamed to `_G._assert` and the https://github.com/mah0x211/lua-assert module will be loaded into the global variable `assert`.

 ### How to write a test

 describe a test like a [example/example_test.lua](example/example_test.lua), and execute the installed `testcase ./example/` command.